 - Financial pain points

 These include the problems consumers face with regard to spending or money.
-Examples – high unnecessary cost on repeat purchases of everyday items, low life-expectancy of products that could really last for a longer time, membership or subscription plans.
+Examples – high unnecessary cost on repeat purchases of everyday items, the low life expectancy of products that could really last for a longer time, membership or subscription plans.

 - Convenience and Productivity pain points

-This type of pain points can be explained as the problems consumers face hindering them to efficiently accomplish their everyday activities.
-Examples – lack of convenience, lack of productivity and lack of comfort.
+This sort of pain point may be defined as issues that customers experience that make it difficult for them to carry out their daily tasks efficiently.
+Examples – lack of convenience, lack of productivity, and lack of comfort.

 - Process learning pain points

 The customers’ current processes or systems might not be very good, have bugs, or are ineffective.
-However, they may not have the expertise alone to come out from them due to troubles in learning new skills.
+However, they may not have the expertise alone to come out from them because of troubles in learning new skills.
 There could be little reliable information, tutorials, online blogs related to your niche.

 For example, your customer might not know gardening techniques.
 Why don’t your blog let them learn some new ways of landscaping and then bundle it with your products and services?